origraph/origraph/README.md

 To work on the site, `npm dev-site`

+The site itself imports the built library; if you change something like a component in the app, and want it reflected in the site, you'll need to run `npm run build-library`

+## Library

+For now, the library just exports some basic components, utilities, and styles that are used in the app, for use in the site.

+In the future, especially when we have standalone views, etc., it might be worth breaking this apart into an npm-publishable library / libraries.

+## TODO

-(TODO: document other `package.json` scripts, esp. browser extension, javascript library, storybook, and vitest)
+(document other `package.json` scripts, esp. browser extension, storybook, and vitest)